meteor/meteor/source/packages/server-render.md

 ## Getting data from the request

-In some cases you want to customize meta tags or something else in your response based in the requested URL, for example, if this is a page with a specific product if you may to include a picture and a description for [social previews](https://www.contentkingapp.com/academy/open-graph/).
+In some cases you want to customize meta tags or something else in your response based in the requested URL, for example, if your are loading a page with a specific product in your app maybe you want to include an image and a description for [social previews](https://www.contentkingapp.com/academy/open-graph/).

 You can extract information from the request using the `sink` object.